-When that’s not feasible, we can use sampling to reduce the backlog-to-be-sized to a manageable amount (1, 2, 3) with a minimal impact on forecast quality.
+When that’s not feasible, we can use sampling to reduce the backlog-to-be-sized to a manageable amount (Sampling, an Introduction and Sampling, probability and certainty and Sampling, probability and certainty) with a minimal impact on forecast quality.
 More samples means higher confidence that the samples are representative of the whole, but also takes more time to size.

 |Samples||Probability the next sample falls within the previously seen range|

 When possible I use 20 samples (90%), but 7 samples (75%) or 11 samples (83%) will still get good results.

 Step 2b – estimate the size of the sampled backlog items

 In my experience, the best results come from splitting the backlog items “as small as possible and no smaller” – it’s easier to estimate small stories.
 If we can take that one step further and make them all “close enough” to the same size, we can simply use story count – no size estimation necessary.

 When that’s not feasible, relative sizing works well.
 I like to use a simple small/medium/large scale.
 In the following steps we’ll need numbers, however, so I use a simple scale: small (2), medium (4), large (8).
 You may be wondering “a small story is 2 what? hours? days?” – and the answer is that it doesn’t matter.
 The important part is that they express the relationship between the size of stories.
 As long as we’re careful to use the same units later on, the math works out.